yeoedward/Neural-Turing-Machine/README.md

 You will find all the NTM specific code in `ntm.py`.
 The boilerplate/experiment-harness code for the copy task can be found in `copy_task.py`.
 Files prefixed with `test_` are small test scripts.
 Most of them just check if the code runs without crashing.
+The experiment code for the context-free parenthesis language experiment can be found in `dyck_task.py`.
+Unfortunately due to lack of time we were unable to write it up.

 ## Resources: